This 3D-printed robotic arm is built for sign language

 Right now, it’s just the one hand — so obviously two-hand gestures and the cues from facial expressions that enrich sign language aren’t possible yet.
 But a second coordinating hand and an emotive robotic face are the next two projects the team aims to tackle.

 The idea is not to replace interpreters, whose nuance can hardly be replicated, but to make sure that there is always an option for anyone worldwide who requires sign language service.
-It could also be used to help teach sign language — a robot doesn’t get tired of repeating a gesture for you to learn.
+It also could be used to help teach sign language — a robot doesn’t get tired of repeating a gesture for you to learn.

 Why not just use a virtual hand?
 Good question.
 An app or even a speech-to-text program would accomplish many of the same things.
 But it’s hard to think less of the ASLAN project; taking an assistive technology off the screen and putting it in the real world, where it can be interacted with, viewed from many angles, and otherwise share the physical space of the people it helps, is a commendable goal.